 With its integration onto Teams, you can easily collaborate on Visio files directly through your workspace.
 Once the file is shared, your team members can edit the file directly through the workspace, without having to open Visio.

-We hope these 8 tips helped you set up a Microsoft Teams workspace that is easier to work with and more efficient.
+We hope these 8 hacks helped you set up a Microsoft Teams workspace that is easier to work with and more efficient.
 Your virtual workspace will help you stay productive and simplify how you collaborate with your team.
 Ensure that you have set up a well-structured team, with channels that serve a purpose.

 How have you optimized your virtual workspace to maximize your team’s productivity?